epg01/epg01/README.md

 The languages that have happened to me the most and the ones that I would stay with for the rest of my life are C, python and machine language. 😍🥰🧡

-I hope some dpua understand the kernel 🧠
+I hope some day understand the kernel 🧠

 * 🔭  Fullstack software developer.
 * 🌱  Enthusiastic about design, algorithms, web development, and music.